BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/battle_companies/narrative_campaign.md

-﻿Over the course of the next few pages, we are going to present you with a Narrative Campaign to use with your Battle Company.
+Over the course of the next few pages, we are going to present you with a Narrative Campaign to use with your Battle Company.
 This follows a similar principle to previous Battle Companies campaigns, so those of you that have played through other campaigns will have some idea as to how the campaign will work.

 This campaign is designed for you to take a starting Battle Company and embark on a narratively driven story, where your company will grow and improve as they face all manner of foes.
 In the Narrative Scenarios, your Battle Company will face a pre-determined force that will provide the essence of the campaign, and each one will be slightly harder than the last to ensure that your company is always challenged, even as they progress.